00/00.github.io/_posts/people/2014-05-16-linton-ross.md

 - people
 ---

-Linton Ross is an Architect with over 30 years experience in private practice.
-He was one of the original partners at Feilden Clegg Bradley Studios.
+Linton is an Architect with in-depth experience in design, procurement and implementation of major projects.
+His experience was gained whilst a Project Partner at Feilden Clegg Bradley Studios prior to joining 00.